Does Plastic Surgery Affect Your Immune System?

 In the Boston area?
 We’re here for you.

-Board certified plastic surgeon Dr. Samaha has been in practice in Boston for more than twenty years and is well-known for his beautiful, natural results.
-He and the Boston Plastic Surgery team take a comprehensive approach to care and love educating their patients about the best ways to care for themselves both pre- and post-surgery.
+Board certified plastic surgeon Dr. Fouad Samaha has been in practice in Boston for more than twenty years and is well-known for his beautiful, natural results.
+Together with female plastic surgeon Dr. Alannah Phelan, Dr. Samaha and the entire Boston Plastic Surgery team take a comprehensive approach to care and love educating their patients about the best ways to care for themselves both pre- and post-surgery.
 Contact us today to schedule your personal consultation.